 ****An agreement on tax information + a limited-scope tax treaty.

 *****Agreement to promote economic relations no longer in force as of 1 January 2022.

 Social security agreements

 European Commission (EC) regulations 883/2004, 1408/71, and 987/2009 apply to EU/EEA member states:

 Switzerland: The aforementioned regulations are applicable on the basis of the agreement on free movement between Switzerland and the European Union.

 United Kingdom: The aforementioned regulations are applicable on the basis of the agreement on trade and cooperation between the United Kingdom and the European Union.

-Additionally, Finland has concluded social security agreements with Australia, Canada, Chile, China, India, Israel, Quebec, South Korea, and the United States.
+Additionally, Finland has concluded social security agreements with Australia, Canada, Chile, China, India, Israel, Japan, Quebec, South Korea, and the United States.